 What is the best way to explain an employment gap on your resume and during a job interview?
 It depends on the situation and what you did while you weren't employed.

-Do You Need to Mention an Employment Gap on Your Resume?
+Do You Need to Mention a Gap on Your Resume?

-It is, however, very important not to lie on your resume—about an employment gap or anything else.
+It is very important not to lie on your resume—about an employment gap or anything else.
 If you lie on your resume, it will probably come back to haunt you.
 Employers verify work history, and if you put incorrect information on your resume, it'll be discovered.

 4 Ways to Make Employment Gaps Less Obvious on a Resume